AlphaTechnolog/vbox-manager-frontend/README.md

-# VBox Manager API
+# VBox Manager Frontend

 > [!NOTE]
 > The backend for this project [here](https://github.com/alphatechnolog/vbox-manager-api), check it out aswell!

 This project's purpose is to provide a simple solution for remote virtualbox-based machines management!
-And this is the api repository.
+And this is the frontend repository.
 The idea is to let you create/start/stop/remove virtual machines and also allow you to connect through ssh and even connect directly from the frontend itself via vnc! (or via an external vnc guest)

 ## Getting started